 How Long Do Cookies Last at Room Temperature?

 Keep in mind that these estimates are just a guide.
-Factors like the weather and how fresh your ingredients are can also play a role in how long your cookies stay fresh.
+Factors like the weather and how fresh your ingredients are can also play a role in how long does a batch of cookies last.

 Storing Cookies in an Airtight Container